 List of MTIs ranked on the general MT criteria (see Appendix C), validated with currently available data.

 Preliminary development plans for data/research needed to conduct due diligence on each MTI, including budgets and timelines.
+If the MTA(s) or the proposer doesn’t have the requisite expertise these activities should be outsourced.

 Review 1

-The MTAB will review the MTA(s) recommendations and supporting data gathered in the Concept Development Phase and provide a recommendation on three-to-five MTIs to proceed into Phase II: Program Development.
-This recommendation to proceed will then authorize additional funding for program development beyond funding in Phase I. After meeting with the MTAB, the MTA(s) would file a Tier II Annual Budget Advice Letter (ABAL) with the Commission to seek budgetary approval for the MTIs recommended to progress to Stage 3.
+The MTAB will review the MTA(s) recommendations and supporting data gathered in the Concept Development Phase and provide a recommendation on top MTIs to proceed into Phase II: Program Development.
+This recommendation to proceed will then authorize additional funding for program development beyond funding in Phase I. After meeting with the MTAB, the MTA(s) would file a Tier I or II Advice Letter (depending whether no objections by any MTAB member or not) with the Commission to seek budgetary approval for the MTIs recommended to progress to Stage 3.

 Phase II: Program Development